-The Audit Committee held three meetings and four conference calls in 2017.
+The Audit Committee held three meetings and four conference calls in 2018.
 The main focus of its monitoring activities was on the preliminary audit of the annual financial statements of Fresenius SE & Co.
-KGaA and the Group for 2016 and discussions with the auditors about their reports and the terms of reference of the audit.
-Another matter dealt with by the Audit Committee was its recommendation to the Supervisory Board regarding which auditing firm to propose to the Annual General Meeting for election as auditor for the annual financial statements of Fresenius SE & Co.
-KGaA and the Group for 2017.
-The Supervisory Board's proposal to the Annual General Meeting in 2017 to elect KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin, as auditor was based on a recommendation to this effect by the Audit Committee.
+KGaA and the Group for 2017 and discussions with the auditor about their reports and the terms of reference of the audit.
+Another matter dealt with by the Audit Committee was its recommendation to the Supervisory Board regarding which auditing firm to propose as auditor for the annual financial statements of Fresenius SE & Co.
+KGaA and the Group for 2018.
+The Supervisory Board's proposal to the Annual General Meeting in 2018 to elect KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin, as auditor was based on a recommendation to this effect by the Audit Committee.
 The Audit Committee also dealt with the following items in detail:

-- ▶ the 2017 quarterly reports, - monitoring reports on progress of acquisitions, - compliance, - ▶ review of the risk management system, the internal control system, and the internal auditing system, and - ▶ approval of non-auditing services provided by KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin.
+- ▶ the 2018 quarterly reports, - monitoring reports on progress of acquisitions, - compliance, - review of the risk management system, the internal control system, and the internal auditing system, - preparation of the selection of the auditor for the annual financial statements for 2020 (auditor rotation), and - > approval of non-auditing services provided by KPMG AG Wirtschaftsprüfungsgesellschaft, Berlin.